mrpowers-io/spark-style-guide/README.md

 This document draws on the Spark source code, the [Spark examples](http://spark.apache.org/examples.html), and popular open source Spark libraries like [spark-testing-base](https://github.com/holdenk/spark-testing-base).

-Comprehensive Scala style guides already exist, but they cover advanced language features that are not frequently encountered by Spark users.
+Comprehensive Scala style guides already exist.
+This document focuses specifically on the style issues for Spark programmers.

-This guide will outline how to format code you'll frequently encounter in Spark... or try at least...

 > Any style guide written in English is either so brief that it’s ambiguous, or so long that no one reads it.
 > - [Bob Nystrom](http://journal.stuffwithstuff.com/2015/09/08/the-hardest-program-ive-ever-written/)